-- 10. Research Design (for Archaeological Surveys only): The Applicant Organization shall submit an archaeological research design that meets the Preservation Standards and shall address the objectives, research questions, methods, expected results, and procedures to deal with unexpected discoveries in accordance with Rule 1A-46, F.A.C.
-All research designs will be reviewed by the Division prior to ground disturbing work taking places. - 10.11.
-Documentation of Need: An Applicant Organization should use this attachment to explain and document the need for the proposed project or activity, as it relates to the preservation of the history of Florida and/or its historical and archaeological resources, including any immediate threats to the historical property/ies, historic resources or materials, archaeological sites or historical information that is the subject of the proposed project. - 11.12.
-Local Protection (for Survey, Planning and National Register projects only): The Applicant Organization shall provide copies of any documents that provide local protection of the project site, zone or resources, if any currently exist.
-This may include local protection ordinances, preservation or conservation agreements, protective or restrictive covenants or maintenance agreements. - 12.13.
+- 12. Documentation of Need: An Applicant Organization should use this attachment to explain and document the need for the proposed project or activity, as it relates to the preservation of the history of Florida and/or its historical and archaeological resources, including any immediate threats to the historical property/ies, historic resources or materials, archaeological sites or historical information that is the subject of the proposed project. - 13.
+Local Protection (for site specific projects only): Copies of any documents that provide local protection of the project site, if any currently exist, must be provided.
+This may include local protection ordinances, preservation or conservation agreements, protective or restrictive covenants, or maintenance agreements. - 14.
 Owner Concurrence Letter (for site-specific projects only): Each Applicant Organization shall provide a letter that documents that the Applicant Organization has the permission of the owner of record (if the Property Owner is not the applicant) to conduct the proposed project on the owner's property and that the owner is in concurrence with this application for grant funding.
-If the property for which grant funding is requested is leased by the Applicant Organization, the lease agreement must be dated, signed and submitted at the time of the application submission, with the required Owner Concurrence Letter attachment to the application. - 13.14.
+NoteFor Development projects, the letter must include that the owner agrees to sign and record a Restrictive Covenant on the property.
+Note also that, for Development projects, the owner must be a Non-profit Organization, state college or university or agency of government.
+If the property for which grant funding is requested is leased by the Applicant Organization, the lease agreement must be dated, signed and submitted at the time of the application submission, with the required Owner Concurrence Letter attachment to the application. - 15.
 Optional Materials: An Applicant Organization may use this attachment to present additional documents not specifically requested by the Division that support the application.
-Such materials may include copies of National Register nominations, newspaper articles or other documents that reflect the historical significance of the resource, highlight its historic characteristics, its public use, or so on.
+Such materials may include copies of National Register nominations, conditions assessments, newspaper articles or other documents that reflect the historical significance of the resource, highlight its historic characteristics, its public use or so on.